-- Citizenship After Completion of Active Duty - Foreign born members of the U.S. Armed Forces may apply for U.S. citizenship after serving in an active duty capacity, regardless of immigration status, but must otherwise meet the standard criteria for citizenship.
+Noncitizen members of the U.S. Armed Forces may apply for U.S. citizenship after serving in an active duty capacity, regardless of immigration status.
+Still, they must meet the standard criteria for citizenship.
 Those with a green card may bypass the five-year waiting period.
-Applicants must fill out USCIS Form N-426 (Request for Certification of Military or Naval Service) in addition to the standard naturalization paperwork and procedures.
+Applicants must complete USCIS Form N-426 (Request for Certification of Military or Naval Service) and the standard naturalization paperwork and procedures.

-- Posthumous Immigration Status Benefits - Those who have been killed in action, and their families, are eligible for adjustment of immigration status.
-The spouse, parents and children of U.S. citizens killed during active U.S. military duty are eligible for green cards or (if they already are lawful permanent residents) may apply for U.S. citizenship.
-Non-citizens killed in action may become citizens posthumously through a petition by the next of kin (using USCIS Form N-644, Application for Posthumous Citizenship).
+For noncitizen U.S. servicemen who died in action, their families are eligible for adjustment of immigration status.
+The spouses, parents, and children of U.S. service members killed during active U.S. military duty are eligible for green cards.
+If the family members are lawful permanent residents, they may apply for U.S. citizenship.
+Noncitizens killed in action may become U.S. citizens posthumously through a petition by the next of kin, using USCIS Form N-644, Application for Posthumous Citizenship.

 The following adjustment-of-status benefits are available to family members of U.S. military service members: